strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 }
 ```
 As shown in the output, the data has been moved from volumes 1 and 2 of all the brokers, which no longer contain any partition replicas.
-To remove volume 1 and volume 2 from all the brokers, you will need to update the broker nodepool in Kafka custom resources with just volume 0 and then apply the changes.
+To remove volume 1 and volume 2 from all the brokers, we need to update the configuration for the node pools to specify only volume 0 and then apply the changes.
 ```yaml
 # ...
 apiVersion: kafka.strimzi.io/v1beta2